Gay literature: 1950s

+1960s

+Gillian Freeman's 1961 novel The Leather Boys, originally published under the pseudonym Eliot George, tells the story of a gay relationship between two young working-class men in London, one married and the other a biker.
+It was the first novel to focus on love between young working-class men rather than aristocrats.
 James Baldwin followed Giovanni's Room with Another Country (1962), a "controversial bestseller" that "explicitly combines racial and sexual protests ... structured around the lives of eight racially, regionally, socioeconomically, and sexually diverse characters."
 John Rechy's City of Night (1963) and Numbers (1967) are graphic tales of male hustlers; City of Night has been called a "landmark novel" that "marked a radical departure from all other novels of its kind, and gave voice to a subculture that had never before been revealed with such acuity."
 Claude J. Summers wrote of Christopher Isherwood's A Single Man (1964):

 George Baxt's A Queer Kind of Death (1966) introduced Pharaoh Love, the first gay black detective in fiction.
 The novel was met with considerable acclaim, and The New York Times critic Anthony Boucher wrote, "This is a detective story, and unlike any other that you have read.
 No brief review can attempt to convey its quality.
 I merely note that it deals with a Manhattan subculture wholly devoid of ethics or morality, that said readers may well find it 'shocking', that it is beautifully plotted and written with elegance and wit ... and that you must under no circumstances miss it."
 Love would be the central figure in two immediate sequels Swing Low Sweet Harriet (1967) and Topsy and Evil (1968) and also two later novels, A Queer Kind of Love (1994) and A Queer Kind of Umbrella (1995).
+Though released the same year that homosexual acts were partially decriminalised in England and Wales by the Sexual Offences Act 1967, the 1967 gay thriller The Wrong People by British author Robin Maugham was originally published under the pseudonym David Griffin because its frank depiction of pederasty and sex trafficking were considered so scandalous.
 In his controversial 1968 satire Myra Breckinridge, Gore Vidal explored the mutability of gender-roles and sexual-orientation as being social constructs established by social mores, making the eponymous heroine a transsexual waging a "war against gender roles".